-Chase Pay debuts at Starbucks and Best Buy
+Chase cardholders now can use Chase Pay at more than 7,500 company-operated Starbucks and approximately 1,400 Best Buy locations.

 Chase cardholders now can use Chase Pay at more than 7,500 Starbucks locations and approximately 1,400 Best Buy stores.
 A broader rollout with additional merchants is planned in 2017 and beyond.